tomhendra/dotfiles/README.md

 ## Pre-Installation

 - Backup premium fonts to iCloud.
-- Backup any desired app preferences to Dropbox.
+- Backup any desired app preferences to `iCloud/Preferences`.
 - Ensure `~/.dotfiles` & repos within `~/Dev` are up-to-date & pushed to GitHub.

 ## Installation